jacoborus/estilo/README.md

 Now you can set the highlight styles in the remaining .yml files in `estilo` folder with some rules:

 - first value is foreground
-- seconf value is background
+- second value is background
-- third value is text style, and just accept firstr letter of every style (b: bold, r: reverse, u: underline, i: italic)
+- third value is text style, and just accept first letter of every style (b: bold, r: reverse, u: underline, i: italic)
 - ommited values will be rendered as `NONE`
 - a hyphen means to ommit the value